 f.
 Determine whether there is a mechanism for all members of the workforce to suggest improvements and explain their disagreements with technical resolutions of identified deficiencies.
 Determine whether there is a feedback mechanism in which the evaluation of deficiencies and follow-up corrective actions are reported back to the identifying workers.

 g.
-Evaluate the effectiveness of the use of industry information for previously documented performance issues.
+Evaluate the effectiveness of the organization’s use of industry information for previously documented performance issues.

 02.03 Assessment of Performance in the Reactor Safety Strategic Performance Area (Initiating Events, Mitigation Systems, Barrier Integrity, and Emergency Preparedness Cornerstones).